Gertm/hardsub/README.md

 This project is "done" for me.
 Which means I don't need any more features or nicer CLI output.
 It does the job and I'm happy with it.

+## Currently working on or thinking about implementing these things:
+- Adding functionality for this program to wait for files to be written to a folder and convert them when they are fully uploaded.
+- Searching for the intro part of the video and cutting it out of the hardsubbed file.
+This will require the user to create a couple of screenshots so the tool knows what to look for.
+- Simple notification support, so you can get notified when the video conversion is done.

 ## Requirements
 You need ffmpeg, ffprobe and mkvtoolnix cli programs installed and on your $PATH.
 There are release versions in the releases page.